why investors leave the dollar

 “I think overall the dollar is weaker due to a slight increase in risk trading”said John Doyle, vice president of operations and trading at Monex USA.

-The US currency, which has risen strongly for much of the year, buoyed by a hawkish Federal Reserve and rising geopolitical tensions, has come under pressure in recent weeks on investor bets that the bank could have limited scope to keep raising rates to combat inflation.
+The US currency, which has risen strongly for much of the year, buoyed by a hawkish Federal Reserve and rising geopolitical tensions, has come under pressure in recent weeks on investor bets that the bank might have limited scope to keep raising rates to combat inflation.

 Last week, Fed Chairman Jerome Powell said the US central bank will raise rates further next year despite a potential US recession, and rates are expected to reach a maximum above 5%.